jkempf42/kube-volttron/cluster-config/README.md

 Kubernetes proxies.
-To accommodate these protocols, the Volttron IoT gateway agent pods may need to create a second interface directly on the site local area network using Multus, since the Flannel network has no direct access to the local site network.
+To accommodate these protocols, the Volttron IoT gateway agent pods may need to create a second interface directly on the site local area network using Multus, since the pod Flannel interface has no direct access to the local site network.
-Please see the README.md file in the `gateway-node` directory for more details and an architectural diagram.
+Please see the [README.md](gateway-node/README.md), the README file in the `gateway-node` directory, for more details and an architectural diagram.

 To install Multus, first clone the Multus git repo in the `cluster-config`